jean-pierreBoth/graphembed/Readme.md

 The objective is to provide an asymetric graph embedding and get estimate of the precision of the embedding in function of its dimension.
 We use the Adamic-Adar (also known as Resource Allocatior in Kernel Graph litterature) representation of the graph.
 The asymetric embedding is obtained from the left and right singular eigenvectors of the Adamic-Adar representatino of the graph.
+Source node are related to left singular vectors and target nodes to the right ones.
+The similarity measure is the dot product, so it is not a norm.
-The svd is approximated by randomization as described in Halko-Tropp 2011.
+The svd is approximated by randomization as described in Halko-Tropp 2011 as implmented in the annembed crate.

 Katz index or Rooted Page Rank should also be possible using randomized Gsvd as described in :
  *Randomized Generalized Singular Value Decomposition CAMC 2021*
     W. Wei H. Zhang, X. Yang, X. Chen

-## Some results

-The results are detailed [here](./resultats.md)

 ## Some data sets